Steeltoes & Stilettos will return to the runway on Friday 18 November at the Hyatt Regency Perth.

-The moment we have all been waiting for has finally arrived!
+The moment we have all been waiting for has arrived!
 We are excited to announce STEELTOES & STILETTOS will be returning to the runway as we once again bring the risk of asbestos to the big stage.

 Asbestos has left a devastating legacy in Western Australia with the highest rates of mesothelioma in the world and the most in-situ asbestos of all states.
 Asbestos can still be found in 1 in 3 Australian homes and every year in Australia there are an estimated 4,000 deaths from past exposure to the deadly material.
 This landmark event not only increases awareness within industry, but also spreads the message to the wider community.